Art3mK/AWS-CDA/computing/EBS.md

 - cannot mount to multiple instances
 - EC2 and EBS volume have to be in the same AZ
 - can't modify standard volume, can change volume size and storage type on the fly
-- snapshots exist on S3
-- snapshots are point in time copies of volumes
-- snapshots are incremental
-- you can create AMI's from volumes and snapshots
-- to move EC2 volume from one AZ/region to anoterh - take a snap or an image, then copy it to the new region
-- snaps of encrypted volumes are encrypted automatically
-- volumes restored from encrypted snapshots are encrypted automatically
-- you can share snapshots, but only unecrypted
-    * snap can be shared with other AWS accounts or made public

 ### Bootable:
 - Magentic standard (bootable)